onqtam/headjack/docs/how/unsorted/roadmap.md

 Strategy: use platform APIs to link web2 platform accounts to a headjack account for a gradual transition - as an overlay Adapters for current web2 platforma - wrap actions in messages that point to the web2 platform?

+Strategy: donate money from the start, gain status and have your “share” of the company be donated to a collective process

 strategy: start it centralized !!!
 Emulate the blockchain !!!